- A student may take one Independent Study (LWIND 996) course per semester.

 - A student may register for no more than two Independent Study courses for a maximum of four (4) credits.

 - A student may take an Independent Study only from a Supervising Professor.
 A Supervising Professor must be a resident law faculty member, an emeritus faculty member, or (with Associate Dean for Academic Affairs approval) an affiliate faculty member with a JD.
 Adjunct professors are not within this definition.
-Graduate level Individual Studies (596) credits will not be applied to the J.D. degree.
+Graduate level Individual Studies (596) credits will not be applied to the J.D. degree

 - Before a student may register for an Independent Study course, the student must submit a written course proposal to the Supervising Professor.
 The course proposal must state the student's goals for the course and propose a thesis for the research paper the student will produce as part of the course.
 The Supervising Professor must approve the course proposal.